ScalarField/MemeKit/README.md

 # MemeKit v0.1.0
 A library for messing with people in ES6

+**Note**: I do not own most of the images used here.
+If anyone has a problem with me using one of these images, contact me and I will remove it as soon as possible.

 Download this JS file
 **OR**
 Load it like this: